Immunizations and Technical Standards

 Immunizations: All candidates accepted to the program are required to have current immunizations and titers.
 Please refer to the Immunizations Form for specific requirements.

-Observation: Candidates must be able to observe demonstrations and experiments in basic and clinical sciences (including computer assisted instruction), and must be able to observe a patient accurately at a distance and close at hand.
+Observation: Candidate is expected to participate in and observe demonstrations and experiments in basic and clinical sciences (including computer assisted instruction) and must be able to observe a patient accurately at a distance and close at hand.

-Communication: Candidates must be able to communicate accurately and with clarity, in speech and written forms, with appropriate respect and sensitivity toward faculty, patients, and all members of the health care team.
+Communication: Candidate must be able to communicate accurately and with clarity in speech and written forms, with appropriate respect and sensitivity toward faculty, patients and all members of the health care team.

-Problem-solving: Candidates must be able to measure, calculate, analyze, and synthesize data to reach diagnostic and therapeutic judgments.
+Problem-solving: Candidate is expected to have critical thinking abilities.
+This includes the ability to measure, calculate, analyze and synthesize data to reach diagnostic and therapeutic judgments.

-Clinical Skills: Candidates are expected to be able to learn and perform routine laboratory tests, diagnostic and therapeutic procedures.
+Clinical Skills: Candidate is expected to be able to learn and perform routine laboratory tests, diagnostic and therapeutic procedures.

-Behavioral Attributes: Candidates must possess the emotional health necessary for full utilization of their intellectual abilities, the exercise of sound judgment, the prompt completion of responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with faculty, clinical staff, and patients.
+Behavioral Attributes: Candidate must possess the emotional health necessary for full utilization of their intellectual abilities, the exercise of sound judgment, the prompt completion of responsibilities attendant to the diagnosis and care of patients and the development of mature, sensitive and effective relationships with faculty, clinical staff and patients.